sfigg/commercialization-public/design/compatibility/1709/systems.md

 3. Secure Boot launch of Windows 8 BootMgr must not require use of an Allowed DB entry other than the Microsoft-provided EFI\_CERT\_X509 signature with "CN=Microsoft Windows Production PCA 2011" and "Cert Hash(sha1): 58 0a 6f 4c c4 e4 b6 69 b9 eb dc 1b 2b 3e 08 7b 80 d0 67 8d.

-4. On ARM, the UEFI Allowed database ("db") must not contain any other entry than the Microsoft- provided EFI\_CERT\_X509 signature with "CN=Microsoft Windows Production PCA 2011" and "Cert Hash(sha1): 58 0a 6f 4c c4 e4 b6 69 b9 eb dc 1b 2b 3e 08 7b 80 d0 67 8d.

-5. The policy for acceptable signature algorithms (and padding schemes) shall be possible to update.
+4. The policy for acceptable signature algorithms (and padding schemes) shall be possible to update.
 The exact method for updating the policy is determined by each authority (for example: Microsoft determines policies for binaries it is responsible for; SOC vendor for firmware updates).
 It is recognized that the initial ROM code need not have an ability to update the initial signature scheme.

-6. The platform shall maintain and enforce a policy with regards to signature authorities for firmware and pre-Operating System components; the policy (and hence the set of authorities) shall be possible to update.
+The platform shall maintain and enforce a policy with regards to signature authorities for firmware and pre-Operating System components; the policy (and hence the set of authorities) shall be possible to update.
 The update must happen either as a result of actions by a physically present authorized user or by providing a policy update signed by an existing authority authorized for this task.
 On ARM platforms, the physical presence alone is not sufficient.
 Signature authority (db or KEK) updates must be authenticated on ARM platforms.

-7. Upon power-on, the platform shall start executing read-only boot firmware stored on-die and use public key cryptography as per algorithm policy to verify the signatures of all images in the boot sequence up- to the Windows Boot Manager.
+6. Upon power-on, the platform shall start executing read-only boot firmware stored on-die and use public key cryptography as per algorithm policy to verify the signatures of all images in the boot sequence up- to the Windows Boot Manager.

-8. Protection of physical memory from unauthorized internal DMA (for example: GPU accessing memory outside of video-specific memory) and no unauthenticated DMA access to the SOC.
+7. Protection of physical memory from unauthorized internal DMA (for example: GPU accessing memory outside of video-specific memory) and no unauthenticated DMA access to the SOC.
 The firmware shall enable this protection as early as feasible, preferably within the initial boot firmware.

-9. Optional: The memory containing the initial boot firmware (executing in SRAM) may be made inaccessible upon jumping to the next validated stage of the boot sequence.
+8. Optional: The memory containing the initial boot firmware (executing in SRAM) may be made inaccessible upon jumping to the next validated stage of the boot sequence.
 The initial boot firmware may remain inaccessible until power-on-reset is triggered.

-10. The platform shall enforce policy regarding the replacement of firmware components.
+9. The platform shall enforce policy regarding the replacement of firmware components.
 The policy must include protection against rollback.
 It is left to the platform vendor to define the exact method for policy enforcement, but the signature verification of all firmware updates must pass and the update must be identified in such a manner that a later version of a component cannot, without proper authorization (for example: physical presence), be replaced by an earlier version of the component where earlier and later may be defined by a (signed) version number, for example.

-11. Optional: The platform shall offer at least 112 logical eFuse bits to support platform firmware revision control in accordance with the above requirement.
+10. Optional: The platform shall offer at least 112 logical eFuse bits to support platform firmware revision control in accordance with the above requirement.

-12. Physical Security Requirements.
+11. Physical Security Requirements.
 In retail parts, once the platform is configured for Production mode, the hardware must disable all external hardware debug interfaces such as JTAG that may be used to modify the platform's security state, and disable all hardware test modes and disable all scan chains.
 The disabling must be permanent unless re-enablement unconditionally causes all device-managed keys that impact secure boot, TPM, and storage security to be rendered permanently erased.

-13. On ARM platforms Secure Boot Custom Mode is not allowed.

-14. A physically present user cannot override Secure Boot authenticated variables (for example: PK, KEK, db, dbx).

-15. Platforms shall be UEFI Class three (see UEFI Industry Group, Evaluating UEFI using Commercially Available Platforms and Solutions, version 0.3, for a definition) with no Compatibility Support Module installed or installable.
+12. Platforms shall be UEFI Class three (see UEFI Industry Group, Evaluating UEFI using Commercially Available Platforms and Solutions, version 0.3, for a definition) with no Compatibility Support Module installed or installable.
 BIOS emulation and legacy PC/AT boot must be disabled.

-16. Each device is required to leave manufacturing provisioned with all cryptographic seeds and keys that are necessary to prevent attacks against the device’s Secure Boot, TPM and secure persistent storage implementations.
+13. Each device is required to leave manufacturing provisioned with all cryptographic seeds and keys that are necessary to prevent attacks against the device’s Secure Boot, TPM and secure persistent storage implementations.
 Seeds and symmetric keys shall be immutable, per-device-unique, and non- predictable (random with sufficient length to resist exhaustive search; see NIST 800-31A for acceptable key sizes).

-17. The platform is required to implement hardware security test interface and share documentation and tools as specified in the ‘Hardware Security Test Interface Specification’ document.
-This requirement is IF IMPLEMENTED for Server.
+14. The platform is required to implement the Hardware Security Testability Interface and share documentation and tools as specified in System.Fundamentals.Firmware.HSTI.

+15. All Security Features marked as Implemented in HSTI must report as Successfully Verified.

 <a name="system.fundamentals.firmware.tpr"></a>